ant-louis/awesome-dense-text-retrieval/summaries/karpukhin2020dense.md

 - <ins>Overview</ins>
   - DPR uses two different **dense encoders** (BERT-base networks uncased):
     1. The passage encoder *E<sub>P</sub>(.)*, which maps any text **passage** to a *d*-dimensional real-valued vectors.
-The passage encoder is used once to encode all the passages offline, whose representations are then indexed using FAISS.
+At run-time, the passage encoder is used once to encode all the passages offline, whose representations are then indexed using FAISS.
     2. The question encoder *E<sub>Q</sub>(.)*, which maps the input **question** to a *d*-dimensional vector.
 At run-time, the *k* passages of which vectors are the closest to the question vector are retrieved.
 They define the similarity between the question and the passage using the **dot product** of their vectors (NB: they also tested cosine and L2 distances and all performed similarly, dot product leading to slightly better performance).
   - For both encoders, the output corresponds to the representation of the [CLS] token.